doubleailes/doubleailes/README.md

 ### Central texas style BBQ

 I was always interested in smoky flavor.
 I smoke cigars but not so much and peated whisky.
-In 2014 in Paris opned the first texan bbq joint.
+In 2014 in Paris opend the first texan bbq joint.
 This place was the only reconize texan bbq outside of texas, **The Beast**.
 [Crazy stories about this restaurant](https://www.texasmonthly.com/bbq/the-beast/), [New York Times](http://www.nytimes.com/interactive/2015/08/23/travel/paris-restaurants-barbecue.html), [Whasinghton Post](https://www.washingtonpost.com/lifestyle/food/move-over-foie-gras-the-latest-rage-in-paris-is--classic-american-barbecue/2016/01/15/1b3ff700-ba52-11e5-829c-26ffb874a18d_story.html) I started to be friend with the [owner, Thomas](https://www.texasmonthly.com/bbq/interview-thomas-abramowicz-of-the-beast/).
 But sadly **The Beast** closed during COVID and i was part of his friends who helped him to remove the last furniture.
 So in 2020 my girlfriend offer me a big green egg to start bbq by myself.
 After a couple of years i bought in 2023 my first offset smoker from Texas, a mill scale 94 Gallon built in Lockhart, TX.

 Central texas style is defined by 3 things: